Friends, fans mourn Philip Seymour Hoffman at candlelight vigil

-Father Jim Martin, a Jesuit priest and member of the company, led a community prayer during the somber outdoor ceremony at the Labyrinth Theater Company, where Hoffman formerly served as artistic director.
+Father Jim Martin, a Jesuit priest and member of the company, led a community prayer during the sombre outdoor ceremony at the Labyrinth Theater Company, where Hoffman formerly served as artistic director.

 "We come together in a period of terrible mourning and incredible loss, and a period of overwhelming grief and sadness, but also to celebrate a remarkable life," he said.